 Logical decoding is the process of extracting all persistent changes to a database's tables into a coherent, easy to understand format which can be interpreted without detailed knowledge of the database's internal state.

 In PostgreSQL, logical decoding is implemented by decoding the contents of the write-ahead log, which describe changes on a storage level, into an application-specific form such as a stream of tuples or SQL statements.

 In the context of logical replication, a slot represents a stream of changes that can be replayed to a client in the order they were made on the origin server.
-Each slot streams a sequence of changes from a single database, sending each change exactly once (except when peeking forward in the stream).
+Each slot streams a sequence of changes from a single database.

 A replication slot has an identifier that is unique across all databases in a PostgreSQL cluster.
 Slots persist independently of the connection using them and are crash-safe.

 A logical slot will emit each change just once in normal operation.
 The current position of each slot is persisted only at checkpoint, so in the case of a crash the slot may return to an earlier LSN, which will then cause recent changes to be resent when the server restarts.
 Logical decoding clients are responsible for avoiding ill effects from handling the same message more than once.
 Clients may wish to record the last LSN they saw when decoding and skip over any repeated data or (when using the replication protocol) request that decoding start from that LSN rather than letting the server determine the start point.
 The Replication Progress Tracking feature is designed for this purpose, refer to replication origins.

 Multiple independent slots may exist for a single database.
 Each slot has its own state, allowing different consumers to receive changes from different points in the database change stream.
 For most applications, a separate slot will be required for each consumer.